lubuntu-team/manual/source/5/5.1/lxqt-panel.rst

 Non-Default widgets
 -------------------
 To use your sensors widgets which you would have to add manually as shown above.
 A sensor bar will appear with as many sensors as on your panel.
 To view the temp as a number mouse over the sensor bar to see what your temperture is in a number.

+To customize the sensors right click on the sensors :menuselection:`Configure "Sensors"`.
+The :guilabel:`Update interval(seconds)` field lets you choose how often in seconds to update the sensors.
+The :guilabel:`Temperature bar width` field shows how widw to make the bar for your sensors.
+The :guilabel:`Temperature Scale` field lets you select Celsius or Farenheit for your sensors.
+The checkbox :guilabel:`Warning about high temperature` puts a warning if your temperture gets too high.
+If you want to reset your settings press the :guilabel:`Reset` button.

 Version
 -------